Abstract or Introduction

-Majority of teenage gays and lesbians are less bullied though there is a minimal difference, verbal bullying remains the most common type of bullying, followed by social bullying, physical bullying and attack on property.
-Less bullied are those who have less meaning in their life but are not upset or less affected; they also experienced lesser times of assaults.
+The majority of teenage gays and lesbians are less bullied though there is a minimal difference, verbal bullying remains the most common type of bullying, followed by social bullying, physical bullying and attack on property.
 Averagely bullied are those who experience discrimination and violence in school; they are either frequently bullied or easily upset, but not both.
 On the other hand, highly bullied are the ones who experience loneliness and often have the lowest self–esteem because of violence experience in the school.
 They are the ones who frequently accept unwanted actions.
 There is a significant direct correlation between bullying experience and their self-perceived gender dysphoria.
-Since majority of gays and lesbians are less bullied, the level of gender dysphoria is only mild.
+Since the majority of gays and lesbians are less bullied, the level of gender dysphoria is only mild.
 They are mildly disturbed with the incongruence of their mind-body connection.

-Gender dysphoria manifests among children, adolescents and adults (DSM- 5, 2013).
+Gender dysphoria manifests among children, adolescents and adults.
 Gender dysphoria is usually accompanied by depressed mood, anxiety, and behaviour problems, all of which can considerably heighten the level of distress.
 When a gay or a lesbian experience a distressing bullying, the level of gender dysphoria is heightened, and they may opt to undergo cross hormonal treatment.

 Keywords: social bullying, gender, incongruence, LGBT, penectomy, vaginoplasty, mastectomy or phalloplasty